$K$-rings of wonderful varieties and matroids: Introduction

 \subsection{Exceptional isomorphisms and simplicial presentations}

 For any nonempty flat $F$, we define the following Chow and $K$-classes:

 \begin{remark} The Chow classes $\{h_F\}$ and $\{h_F^\aug\}$ may be interpreted in terms of divisors on the permutohedral or stellahedral variety coming from simplices and are therefore known as {\bf simplicial generators}.
+In the non-augmented setting, these classes were studied in \cite{YuzvinskySimplicial,BES}, and the definitions and basic properties immediately generalize to the augmented setting.
 See \cite[Section 3.2]{BES} for more details.
 We will similarly refer to $\{\eta_F\}$ and $\{\eta_F^\aug\}$ as the simplicial generators of the $K$-ring.
-The statement that they generate their respective $K$-rings is true but not obvious (Corollary \ref{simplicialK}). \end{remark}
+The statement that they generate their respective $K$-rings is true but not obvious. \end{remark}

-Our next result, which is somewhat surprising from the vantage point of Theorems \ref{FYChow} and \ref{FYK}, says that there exist isomorphisms from the $K$-ring to the Chow ring of the varieties $\WA$ and $\Waug$ that satisfy analogues of the Hirzebruch--Riemann--Roch formula, in which $\frac{1}{1-h_E}$ and $\frac{1}{1-h_E^\aug}$ play the roles of the respective Todd classes.
+Our next result says that there are isomorphisms from the $K$-ring to the Chow ring of the varieties $\WA$ and $\Waug$ that satisfy analogues of the Hirzebruch--Riemann--Roch formula, in which $\frac{1}{1-h_E}$ and $\frac{1}{1-h_E^\aug}$ play the roles of the respective Todd classes.
 The special case in which $\cA$ is the Boolean arrangement (i.e., the number of hyperplanes is equal to the dimension of $L$) appeared in \cite[Theorem D]{BEST} in the non-augmented setting and in \cite[Theorem 1.8]{EurHuhLarson} in the augmented setting.
 Our techniques give new proofs of these results.

-\begin{theorem} There are isomorphisms $\zeta_\cA:K(\WA)\to A(\WA)$ and $\zeta_\cA^\aug:K(\Waug)\to A(\Waug)$ characterized by the property that $\zeta_\cA(\eta_F) = h_F$ and $\zeta_\cA^\aug(\eta^\aug_F) = h^\aug_F.$ For any classes $\xi\in K(\WA)$ and $\xi^\aug\in K(\Waug)$, we have
+\begin{theorem} There are isomorphisms $\zeta_\cA\colon K(\WA)\to A(\WA)$ and $\zeta_\cA^\aug\colon K(\Waug)\to A(\Waug)$ characterized by the property that $\zeta_\cA(\eta_F) = h_F$ and $\zeta_\cA^\aug(\eta^\aug_F) = h^\aug_F.$ For any classes $\xi\in K(\WA)$ and $\xi^\aug\in K(\Waug)$, we have

 \end{theorem}

 \begin{remark} The isomorphisms of Theorem \ref{exceptional} are not related to the Chern character homomorphisms; in particular, they do not coincide with the respective Chern characters after tensoring with the rational numbers.
 If we replaced $\zeta_\cA$ (respectively $\zeta_\cA^\aug$) with the Chern character, a similar formula would hold with $\frac{1}{1-h_E}$ (respectively $\frac{1}{1-h_E^\aug}$) replaced by the Todd class. \end{remark}